COS301-SE-2026/South-African-Digital-ID-Wallet/docs/demo3/use-cases-v3.md

 **TUCBW:** This use case begins with the system's scheduled credential expiry check running (automatically every day at 00:00 SAST, or manually triggered by a Government Administrator as a testing action) and identifying an Active driver's license credential whose expiry date has passed.

-**TUCEW:** This use case ends with the credential's status being updated to Expired, an audit log entry being recorded, and the citizen being notified in-app.
+**TUCEW:** This use case ends with the credential's status being updated to Expired, an audit log entry being recorded, and the citizen being notified of the expiration in-app.

 ### Update Citizen Credentials

 **TUCBW:** This use case begins with the system's scheduled update citizen credentials check running (automatically every day at 00:00 SAST, or manually triggered by a Government Administrator as a testing action) and updating any credentials in FlashID that have been updated in the Government Registry.

-**TUCEW:** This use case ends with the credential being updated and re-signed with a fresh Ed25519 signature, and the citizen being notified of the update.
+**TUCEW:** This use case ends with the citizen's personal details and/or credentials being updated to match the Government Registry, the credential being re-signed with a fresh Ed25519 signature where applicable, an audit log entry being recorded for each change, and the citizen being notified of the update in-app.

 ### Reactivate Driver's License